gurdeep7/LucidGrowthBackend/README.md

 **node-forge**: Used for parsing and handling SSL certificates.
 It provides functions to work with various aspects of certificates.

+**easy-ocsp**: EasyOCSP is an easy-to-use OCSP client for Node.js that can be used to check the revocation status of X.509 TLS certificates using the Online Certificate Status Protocol (OCSP).

 ## Assumptions and Design Decisions

 - The server assumes that the input domain is correctly formatted and reachable.